thierrygosselin/assigner/README.md

 ## New

+**v.0.1.4**
+* Changed function name, from `GBS_assignment` to `assignment_ngs`.
+Stands for assignment with next-generation sequencing data.
+* New argument `df.file` if you don't have a VCF file.
+See documentation.
+* New argument `strata` if you don't have population id or other metadata info in the individual name.
+See documentation.

 **v.0.1.3**
 * Changed arguments `THL` to `thl` and `snp.LD` to `snp.ld` to follow convention.
 * `iterations.subsample` changed to `iteration.subsample`.